 Some of the better known microphone brands on the market today are

 In addition to having a microphone, or selection of microphones to suit your needs, you will also have to be sure that each one has a proper stand or shock mount, as well as pop filters to help improve the quality of the final recording.
 Luckily, your biggest investment in this category will be the microphone itself as the stands and pop filters are usually very budget friendly.

 Computer and DAW

-Hopefully you already have a computer that can handle USB connections and run your digital audio workshop software with ease, otherwise the purchase of a new computer can set you back a decent amount of money.
+Hopefully you already have a computer that can handle USB connections and run your digital audio workshop software with ease whether you want to use Pro Tools or REAPER, otherwise the purchase of a new computer can set you back a decent amount of money.

 If you do need to purchase a computer for your recording studio, always be sure to purchase the strongest computer you can reasonably afford.
 You will likely be putting a fair bit of strain on the system by running multiple audio tracks, recording software, playback software, and more.
 You will want to focus on a strong CPU and good amount of RAM to aid in your multitasking abilities and navigation speed.

 For some models to consider, a MacBook Pro is a great choice that is extremely versatile when it comes to multitasking with digital audio workshops.
 You can find a powerful MacBook for less than $800 in most cases.

 Also consider almost any laptop from the Asus brand as they normally put a decent emphasis on powerful CPUs for relatively reasonable prices.
 However, Asus will be much more expensive than a MacBook so if you are just starting out and not prepared to shell out $1200 or more for a laptop, there is no harm in going for a more affordable computer or tablet to get your feet wet with.